iamamutt/pandoc-apa/README.md

 ## LaTex / Word

-You'll need a LaTeX distribution to build the pdf files (e.g., MikTex or MacTex), or Microsoft Word to build only .docx files.
+You'll need a LaTeX distribution to build the pdf files (e.g., MikTex or MacTex), or Microsoft Word to build .docx files.

 ## Filters

 Pandoc doesn't yet support cross referencing figures and tables.
 You'll need a Python distribution to install two filters to be able to do this.
 The filters are `pandoc-fignos` and `pandoc-tablenos`.
 You can find links and installation instructions here <https://github.com/tomduck/pandoc-fignos>

+# Usage

-## APA Template
+## Sublime Text

-Just copy all the contents of this repository wherever your Packages folder is located in Sublime Text.
+Just copy the `pandoc` and `sublime` directories from this repository wherever your Packages folder is located in Sublime Text.
 For example, if the contents are not already in a folder called `pandoc-apa`, make a folder called `pandoc-apa` and copy contents here if on Windows: `C:\Users\username\AppData\Roaming\Sublime Text 3\Packages\User\pandoc-apa`.
-You should see this README.md, `.sublime-build` file, and others directly in `pandoc-apa`.

-# Usage

-## Sublime Text Usage

 - Press `ctrl + b` to build to pdf (or `cmd+b`)